 - Opportunity for the organization staff to mentor the next generation of leaders

 - Opportunity to educate the university community about pressing community issues and to work together to address them

-If you're interested in partnering with Saint Xavier University on either a short- or long-term project, would like to discuss the strengths or challenges of a current partnership, or have any other questions related to community-based learning, please contact Community-Based Learning Coordinator Sara Mehta at 773-341-5889 or firstname.lastname@example.org.
+If you're interested in partnering with Saint Xavier University on either a short- or long-term project, if you would like to discuss the strengths or challenges of a current partnership, or if you have any other questions related to community-based learning, please contact Community-Based Learning Coordinator Denise DuVernay at 773-341-5889 or email@example.com.